Simple ways to stop making excuses to yourself.

 October 6, 2020

-My exercise routine has fallen by the wayside.
+My exercise routine has fallen by the wayside; it’s time to start a new routine.
 I used to practice yoga at my local studio three times a week, and it was so great for my mental and emotional wellbeing.
 But since the studio had to close back in March, I have gotten out of the habit of practicing regularly.

 I’ll do an online session here or there, but more often than not, I find myself making excuses such as “I’m busy today, I’ll do it tomorrow, or “This week’s a bust, I’ll start again regularly next week.”
 In the summer, with all the outdoor activities I was doing, I could get away with it somewhat, but now with the fall here and the evenings getting darker and the days colder, I know I have to firm up my routine.